-We believe women and girls should have access to money, housing, childcare, and education so they can make decisions about their relationships without regard for the financial impact of those decisions.
+We believe everyone should have access to money, housing, childcare, healthcare, and education so they can make decisions about their relationships without regard for the financial impact of those decisions.
+Our work includes:

-- provides information and support to domestic violence advocates working within welfare offices
+- providing information and support to domestic violence advocates working within welfare offices;

-- works with the Department of Social and Health Services (DSHS) on issues like welfare and child support
+- partnering with the Department of Social and Health Services (DSHS) to provide training and consultation on how public benefits and child support programs impact survivors;

-- provides information on economic issues like credit, debt, and financial education
+- providing information to survivors and advocates on economic issues like credit, debt, and financial education.

 View our collection of resources: